ratwolfzero/hopalong_python/README.md

 Advanced Version:
 The advanced version additionally tracks the pixel hit count (density) and generates detailed statistics regarding pixel hit counts and their distribution.

+The coloring of the image pixels using a color map depends on the pixel density (number of hits)

 Performance optimization by using the Numba @njit (nopython=true) decorator

 Avoiding Numpy vectorization, parallelization with Numba / Numba prange, parallel iteration with Python zip